 If none of the above are applicable in your case, upon re-entering the Fund a new pension account will be opened to you, and your contributions for the new period of participation in the Fund will be paid to that account.
 Your contributions for your new period of participation in the Fund cannot be added to your previous pension account, and you will have two separate pension accounts with the Fund.
 Upon separation you will be paid a benefit from each pension account separately.

-Otherwise, there are 2 ways of applying for restoration:
+If you wish to restore a withdrawal settlement, there are 2 ways of applying for restoration:

 Upon separation from service your future monthly pension will be proportional to the number of years and months that you will have contributed.
 By restoring, you can increase your total number of years and months of contributory service and thus your future pension.
 Restoration can also help towards reaching optimum conditions, such as: